Generally, SQL throws the error 4064 because while trying to connect to the SQL, the default database is not available to complete the connection.

 - If the default database is set to the RESTRICTED_USER mode.

-- Or if the default database does not contain the user's login account or access is denied.
+- Or if the default database does not contain the user's login account, or access is denied.

 Here is the answer provided by our specialist technicians team to resolve such issues.

-- Using SQL Server Management Studio.
+Step 1: Using SQL Server Management Studio.

-- Open the SQL Server Management Studio and click on the Connect database Engine.
+- Open the SQL Server Management Studio and click on the Connect Database Engine.
 Then, enter the server name and the login credentials.

 - Now, change this setting to any accessible database.